isolver/ioHub/docs/iohub/api/device_details/eyetracker_interface/SR_Research_Implementation_Notes.rst

         # is recording data ?
         save_events: True

-        # Should eye tracker events be sent to the Experiment process when the device
+        # Should eye tracker events be sent to the PsychoPy process when the device
         # is recording data ?
         stream_events: True